 Because the service relies on internet connectivity on the caller’s side, call quality may suffer on weak connections.
 That said, Talk360 uses local gateways to help maintain stable calls where possible.

-Lastly, Talk360 doesn’t support emergency calls or any kind of text messaging or multimedia.
+Lastly, caller ID behavior should not be treated as guaranteed in every market or route, and Talk360 doesn’t support emergency calls or any kind of text messaging.
 But if your primary need is making occasional international voice calls to offline recipients, these trade-offs are often acceptable.

 Best Use Cases